MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     <img src="./assets/screenshot-launch-ec2-instance.png" width="100%">
 </p>

-Then you will need to choose an instance type.
+You will then need to choose an instance type.
 We went for a t3a.large but you could probably select a smaller one.

-You will also need to configure a security group as follows, so that you can ssh into your instance, and access the 8050 port, on which our dash app runs.
+You will also need to configure a security group so that you can ssh into your instance, and access the 8050 port on which our dash app runs.
+Thisi is done as follows:

 <p align="center">
     <img src="./assets/screenshot-security-group.png" width="100%">
 </p>

-Then you can finally launch the instance.
+You can finally launch the instance.
 If you need more explanations on how to launch an EC2 instance you can read [this tutorial](https://www.guru99.com/creating-amazon-ec2-instance.html).

 Now that we have our instance, let's ssh into it:
 ```